-- Sailor: Proficiency with Athletics and Perception would be good enough to make this a great option.
+- Sailor: Proficiency in Athletics and Perception would be good enough to make this a great option.
 If you are playing in a campaign that involves boats in any way, this turns into an amazing option.

 - Soldier: Proficiency with Athletics and Intimidation is certainly a good choice, especially because Intimidation can add to your utility for the party.
 Proficiency in the gaming set and land vehicles isn’t awesome but could be useful in certain circumstances.

 Ability Score Increases (ASI) at 4th, 6th, 8th, 12th, 14th, 16th, and 19th level.

 Fighters can be built in many ways.
 Melee Fighters are the simplest, but DEX based Fighters and Eldritch Knights all have different needs.

 STR: As STR affects your Attack Rolls and Melee Damage, Melee Fighters need Strength above anything else.
 DEX based Fighters can dump this stat but Eldritch Knights should certainly buff this skill to a reasonable degree.

 DEX: DEX will be important for DEX based Fighters as this will contribute to their AC and attack/damage roll.
 Melee Fighters don’t necessarily need DEX, but it is always a worthwhile ability to have.

 CON: Every Fighter needs hit points.

 INT: The only time you should consider buffing INT would be if you are an Eldritch Knight as they cast spells using INT as their spell attack modifier, even then an optimized EK build shouldn’t use their INT modifier for spells.

 WIS: WIS is helpful for Perception (the most important skill in the game) but this would be best left up to classes that need WIS for other class features (Rangers, Monks, etc.).